b33p024/gr-project/README.md

 ## Usage:
   This is a command line tool, it takes only one parameter and has to be a file pcap .

+  You can generate a pcap file by using a networking tool like wireshark (grafical), or by command line with tcpdump.
+  To capture a session with tcpdump:
+  Indentify your network interface typing in terminal ifconfig (linux) or ipconfig (windows);
+  Once you know what network interface you are using, let's say it's name is 'mon0' :
+  > * start capture:  tcpdump -i mon0 -w pcap_files/traffic.pcap
+  > * end capture: CTLR-C

   > python3 tls_printer.py pcap_files/traffic.pcap

   For saving the output for further read